Homepage / Travel Tips / Year-round Weather in Glacier National Park

 Be Prepared In Spring

 Mid-June through Labor Day is absolutely lovely in Montana.
-As locals, we endure the cold, dark days of November and March so we can enjoy the spectacular weather and beauty of Montana in the summer.
+As locals, we endure the cold, dark days of November through March so we can enjoy the spectacular weather and beauty of Montana in the summer.
 Temperatures will typically be in the high 70s and low 80s.
 Recent years have seen more days in the 90’s so it is imperative that you stay hydrated and bring plenty of sun protection.

 Be Prepared In Summer